olewicki/olewicki.github.io/index.md

 I'm Doriane Olewicki, born and raised in Belgium.
 I moved to Canada for my studies in 2018.
 I'm fluent in French and English.

 I'm a Ph.D.
 Candidate in Computer Engineering at Queen's University, under the supervision of Professor Bram Adams.
-I started my PhD in September 2020.
+I started my PhD in September 2020 and I'm expected to defend my thesis in December 2024.

 Since July 2019, I 'm collaborating with La Forge, Ubisoft Montréal on first my Master's research and thesis, and now on my Ph.D. research.